sorenmacbeth/flambo/README.md

 <a name="key-value-pairs">
 #### Working with Key-Value Pairs

 While most Spark operations work on RDDs containing any type of objects, a few special operations are only available on RDDs of key-value pairs.
-The most common ones are distributed “shuffle” operations, such as grouping or aggregating the elements by a key.
+The most common ones are distributed "shuffle" operations, such as grouping or aggregating the elements by a key.

 In flambo, these operations are available on RDDs of (key, value) tuples.
 Flambo handles all of the transformations/serializations to/from `Tuple`, `Tuple2`, `JavaRDD`, `JavaPairRDD`, etc., so you only need to define the sequence of operations you'd like to perform on your data.